imageElementElementElement functions can be customized with set and show rules.

 ICC profiles define how to interpret the colors in an image.
 When set

-, Typst will try to extract an ICC profile from the image.
+to auto, Typst will try to extract an ICC profile from the image.

 Default value: auto